Example of mapping Salesforce to the PassFort API

 These are the two most important webhooks to listen to:

-- Product status changed webhook: Lets you know when an application's
+- Product status changed webhook: Lets you know when the value of an application's

 statusfield changes in PassFort and what the value of the field is.
 Learn more about the Product status changed webhook.

-- Product badge changed webhook: Let you know when an application's
+- Product badge changed webhook: Let you know when the value of an application's

-flagfield changes in PassFort and what the value of the field is.
+flagfield changes in PassFort and what the new value of the key is.
 Learn more about the Product badge changed webhook.

 When an application's status or flag changes, use the

-customer_ref returned in the webhook callback to lookup the matching Salesforce object you're using for applicants.
+customer_ref field returned in the webhook callback to lookup the matching Salesforce object you're using for applicants.

 Next, use the application

-id returned in the webhook callback to find the Salesforce object's application with the matching
+id field returned in the webhook callback to find the Salesforce object's application with the matching

 Application ID, and update the application's